Do you have a question, a remark ? Please contact the author at email@example.com

 It is important to consider that agitating beads, especially if they are densely packed in the milling chamber, release heat.
 These mills must therefore be cooled down and have often double jackets.

-can be easily implemented on small processes requiring a milling
+They can be easily implemented on small processes requiring

 Colloid mills are basically achieving a size reduction by submitting the product to intense shear forces created by a high speed rotor.
 The rotor is in a housing, by introducing the product in it, the rotor is creating a high that will ultimately break the particles.